Veva de Lima: A socialite

 Lima was very eccentric.
 She kept a leopard that was allowed to roam freely around the house and garden and which she is said to have walked on a leash through the centre of Lisbon.
 At the same time, she was politically involved.
-She opposed fascism, announced on the radio that she was an anglophile at a time when Portugal was trying hard to be neutral, and took advantage of the position of her husband to tease Portugal's dictator, António de Oliveira Salazar, sending him an open invitation to visit the Ulrich house, which he declined.
+She opposed fascism, announced on the radio that she was an anglophile at a time when Portugal was trying hard to be neutral, and took advantage of the position of her husband to tease the dictator of Portugal, António de Oliveira Salazar, sending him an open invitation to visit the Ulrich house, which Salazar declined.
 She organized events to raise funds for the underprivileged and supported the arts.

 During her time in London, she came to the notice of Princess Elizabeth, later Queen Elizabeth II.
 The Queen is said to have asked Salazar to extend Ulrich's second term as ambassador, so that the couple could represent Portugal at her coronation in June 1953.